This Wagner InSPRAYtional post is sponsored by Wagner and contains affiliate links. All opinions are 100% my own!

-A few months ago I had the opportunity to head out to Minneapolis with Wagner and a few other talented bloggers for a fun InSPRAYtional design challenge!
+A few months ago I had the opportunity to head out to Minneapolis with Wagner and a few other talented bloggers for a fun the Wagner InSPRAYtional design challenge!
 We were able to get a hands-on experience with the people who create these amazing products!!
 I wanted to share a little bit about my experience, some of my favorite new tools and how I plan to use them!!

 Before we started the actual design challenge, the amazing people at Wagner prepared a day full ofsurprise inspirational activities for us!
 Our first stop was this gorgeous studio florist space.